By Rahul Karan Reddy

 Key Findings

-South Asia has witnessed a limited, but not insignificant, amount of public diplomacy initiatives from China.
-India had the highest number of Confucius Institutes and Sister City Agreements, compared to other South Asian countries.
+South Asia has witnessed a limited, but significant, amount of public diplomacy initiatives from China.
+India had the highest number of Confucius Institutes and Sister City Agreements compared to other South Asian countries.

-A detailed report on the dashboard and its finding will also be available soon.
+A detailed report on the dashboard and its findings will also be available soon.